 This recipe comes from a friend who is a Really Good Cook, who made me the best fish burrito of my life thus far.
 If you know how many burritos I eat, you’ll know how serious this is (hint: this is pretty serious.)

 As much as I love the crunchy cabbage slaw and ubiquitous “white sauce” of traditional baja-style SoCal fish tacos, this approach was something else entirely.
 There was mild fish paired against the similarly sweet, concentrated flavors of sauteed veggies.
 Never in a million years would I think to include carrot shreds among the other vegetables, but damn if they weren’t perfect.
-Then juicy tomato, creamy avocado, and the acerbic bite of lime juice dancing all over everything?
+Then juicy tomato, creamy avocado, and the acerbic bite of lime juice?
 Sold.
-Sold sold sold.

 Have you had any good revelations lately?
 I’m interested!

 Baja Fish Burritos

 - 2 tbsp. olive oil divided